About

 Development continued, and in 1985, two surface Poma lifts on Stewart Slope were replaced by the Stewart Chairlift (#4).
 Business was booming, and lift lines were growing, so an additional Blue Chairlift (#5) was installed in 1986, parallel to the #1 Blue Chairlift going up Kussy.
 In 1996, the Beginner Chairlift was installed for ski school classes and beginner skiers and snowboarders.

 Due to the unpredictable Black Hills winters, Terry Peak began snowmaking in the 1970s.
-Snowmaking improvements have continued through present day, with coverage on 60 percent of the slopes.
 In 2002, Terry Peak acquired three wells and three holding ponds as part of the reclamation of the Golden Reward mine.
-The acquisition gave Terry Peak over 14 million gallons of water storage for snowmaking.
+The acquisition provided Terry Peak with more than 14 million gallons of water storage for snowmaking.
+Snowmaking improvements have continued to date, with coverage on 85 percent of the slopes and a pumping capacity of 3,000 gpm.

 At the base of Stewart Slope, the original lodge, K-2 Bar, and ski school building were replaced by the current Stewart Day Lodge in 1988.
 In the summer of 2001, a 3,000-square-foot sun deck was added to the lodge.